Associate Professor of Human Development and Family Studies

 University Park PA 16802

 My research focus is on the development of externalizing disorders in childhood, which include attention deficit/hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), conduct disorder (CD), substance use disorders (SUDs), and antisocial personality disorder (ASPD) in adulthood.
-Vulnerability for the development of each of these disorders is thought to stem from a common latent trait.
-One candidate for this trait is impulsivity or a tendency toward sensation seeking.
-There is much evidence to suggest that corticolimbic dopamine systems are compromised in vulnerable individuals.
+Specifically I am interested in (1) the development of these syndromes and (2) whether greater understanding of the neurobiological mechanisms that underlie these behaviors can improve treatment strategies.

 B.S., 1996, University of California, Santa Barbara, Biopsychology